-Below is a timeline of suggested visits and what to expect during your child’s first visits with your BMC pediatrician.
+Below is a timeline of suggested visits and what to expect during your child’s first visits with your Summit Medical Group Oregon pediatrician.

 Two weeks: At this visit, we’ll check on bonding, growth, and development, and answer any questions you may have about your baby.
 There will be no immunizations at this time.